rbisdorff/Digraph3/docSphinx/tutorial.rst

    Graphviz drawing of the 9-tiles sorting digraph

-In :numref:`nineTilingDrawing` we see the *skeleton* (transitive closure removed) of a **partial ranking**, where an oriented arc is drawn between Universities *x* and *y* when their 9-tiles rating classes are **disjoint** and the one of *x* is **higher rated** than the one of *y*.
+In :numref:`nineTilingDrawing` we see the *skeleton* (transitive closure removed) of a **partial ranking**, where an oriented arc is drawn between Universities *x* and *y* when their 9-tiles sorting results are **disjoint** and the one of *x* is **higher rated** than the one of *y*.
 The rating for *TU München*, for instance, is disjoint and higher than the one of the Universities *Freiburg* and *Konstanz*.

 The partial ranking, shown in this drawing, is hence **independent** of any ordering strategy: - *average*, - *optimistic* or - *pessimistic*, of overlapping rating results and confirms that the same Universities as with the previous *rating-by-ranking* approach, namely *TU München*, *Freiburg*, *Konstanz*, *Stuttgart*, *Berlin Humboldt*, *Heidelberg* and *Leipzig* appear top-rated.
 Similarly, the Universities of *Duisburg*, *Hanover*, *Bochum*, *Giessen*, *Düsseldorf* and *Bielefeld* give the lowest-rated group.
-The midfield here is also consisting of  more or less the same Universities as with the previous *rating-by-ranking* approach.
+The midfield here is also consisting of  more or less the same Universities as the one observed with the previous *rating-by-ranking* approach.

 To conclude
 ...........

 In the end, both the *rating-by-ranking*, as well as the *rating-by-sorting* approach give very similar results.
 The first approach, with its *forced* linear ranking, determines, on the one hand, *precise* enrolment quality equivalence classes.
-The *rating-by-sorting* approach, on the other hand, dtermines for each individual University a less precise but *prudent* rating of its enrolment quality, supported with a known majority of valuated disciplines; a *fairer* rating result, yet, much less evident for easily comparing the Universities' apparent enrolment qualities.
+The *rating-by-sorting* approach, on the other hand, determines for each individual University a less precise but *prudent* rating of its enrolment quality, supported with a known majority of valuated subjects; a somehow *fairer* rating result, yet, much less evident for easily comparing the apparent enrolment quality among Universities.

 Back to :ref:`Content Table <Tutorial-label>`